Interested in a Working Holiday?

 Information about our Working Meditation Retreats

 Our volunteers stay in a separate wing, with private access, which means you can come in as late or as early as you like if you decide to go to town for a drink after dinner.
 Bedding and towels are provided.
-Volunteers also have access to a small outdoor kitchenette with a gas stove and fridge.
 The dog and cats are frequent visitors, and sometimes the horses too – don’t be surprised if you open the kitchen door first thing in the morning to come face to face with a horse waiting hopefully for a carrot or an apple.

 Gascon fare has a distinct Spanish taste to it, probably due to the influence of our Spanish neighbours.
 A typical lunch (our main meal of the day) would consist of a full-bodied traditional paella and maybe some freshly picked French beans, lightly steamed and flavoured with home-grown thyme (depends on what is growing in the potager at the time).
 We are on first name terms with several of the wine producers in the region and try to combine our meals with the perfect wine to compliment the day’s dish.

-The lunch time meal is the best part of the day for us, when we have time to sit down with our visitors and talk about everything under the sun.
+The lunchtime meal is the best part of the day for us when we have time to sit down with our visitors and talk about everything under the sun.
 We mostly eat outside and on the rare occasion that the weather lets us down we eat in the kitchen or dining room.
-We do not require help with the cooking, but appreciate help filling the dishwasher and cleaning up afterwards.
-Volunteers help themselves to breakfast and dinner from the outdoor kitchen at a time that fit in with their personal meditation practice.
+We do not require help with the cooking but appreciate help filling the dishwasher and cleaning up afterwards.
+Volunteers help themselves to breakfast and dinner from the kitchen at a time that fits in with their personal meditation practice.

 Activities near us